demisto/content/Packs/CloudIncidentResponse/Playbooks/playbook-Cloud_IAM_User_Access_Investigation_README.md

 ### Sub-playbooks

-* Cloud IAM Enrichment - Generic
+* Ticket Management - Generic
-* Handle False Positive Alerts
 * Enrichment for Verdict
 * Cloud Response - Generic
+* Handle False Positive Alerts
-* Ticket Management - Generic
+* Cloud IAM Enrichment - Generic

 ### Integrations

-* CortexCoreIR
+This playbook does not use any integrations.

 ### Scripts